colltoaction/writings/MLIR Inet Dialect/Open Design Meeting.md

 # Agenda

-1. Understand the graph-rewriting computation model applied to MLIR
+1. Understand the graph-rewriting computation model in the context of MLIR
-1. State of the art
+1. Review the state of the art in Interaction Nets compilers and runtimes
 1. Evaluate [Declarative Rewrite Rules](https://mlir.llvm.org/docs/DeclarativeRewrites/) for the implementation of Interaction Nets

 ---